vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/service-routing-istio-refarch.md

 6. cert-manager, which is watching istio-system namespace for any new certificate created, picks up the certificate and creates corresponding CertificateRequests in istio-system namespace.
-7. cert-manager sends Certificate Sign Request (CSR) to centralized vault pki engine to sign certificate.
+7. cert-manager sends Certificate Sign Request (CSR) to centralized Vault PKI engine to sign certificate.
 Vault signs the certificate.
 CertificateRequests and Certificate turns into Ready state.
 8. cert-manager generates Kubernetes secret in istio-system namespace.